WIR-023

 Reflections

 At the outset of this pseudo-blog, I assumed that ambitious goals would make for the best motivation.
 It turns out that even modest, exceptionally simple but very well-chosen goals work much, much better.
 Over the past two weeks I’ve done more writing than the previous three months put together.
-Indeed, as an aspiring academic (that is, a data scientist in training), my only job really is to write and bring in that sweet, sweet tide of grant money to my chosen university/sugar daddy.
+Indeed, as an aspiring academic (that is, a quant who doesn’t know they’re a quant yet), my only job really is to write and bring in that sweet, sweet grant money to my chosen university.

-I suppose it’s time for some news as well.
+Those thoughts aside, it’s time for some news!
 I’ve committed to a Ph.D. in Interdisciplinary Engineering at Northeastern University under the primary advisement of Auroop Ganguly.
 (The ambiguity of my degree-title brings me a lot of joy, and I hope it will provide an escape from needless stuffiness).
-What I will work on next is completely unknown to me.
-After over a year of working on radar meteorology problems, my best guess is that I will focus on the impacts of measurement uncertainty–a fancy way of saying “What are the societal ramifications of thinking we know some simple piece of information (e.g., How much is it raining?) when our observations can be very, very wrong?”
-My interest in this line of research developed after working on the 70-year-old problem of precipitation estimation, and realizing that even gold-standard datasets of real-world observations are fraught with uncertainties.
-Uncertainties stemming from more sources than we can possibly enumerate: theoretical gaps, measurement errors, theoretical errors, sparse observations, and quite simply, sometimes it is just the case that we correctly measured the wrong thing.
-What are the risks of putting complete trust in imperfect data?
+What I will work on next remains completely unknown to me.
+After over a year of narrowing my interests to the domain of radar meteorology, my best guess is that I will focus on the impacts of measurement uncertainty.
+Questions this topic may adress include: “What are the societal consequences of errors in trusted observations?”
+My interest in this line of research developed after working on the 70-year-old problem of precipitation estimation, and realizing that even gold-standard datasets of real-world observations are rife with uncertainties.
+These may include theoretical gaps, measurement errors, theoretical errors, incomplete observations, and that fact that sometimes we correctly measure the wrong thing.
+Uncertainties even prevade our lists of known unceratinities.

-Thinking about problems in this way has really re-energized me.
-The idea of going around and breaking things, then writing pretty papers about it seems like a lovely use of time.
-And if (because I don’t know what the future holds) my academic life is not all it’s chalked up to be–Boston isn’t a bad place to flame out.
+As a computer scientist, I learned to develop methods that improve on weak baselines.
+Now, I’ve begun to take a different perspective.
+Thinking–What are the consequences of placing complete trust in an ambigious ground truth?
+This romantic notion of going around breaking things, then writing pretty papers seems to me like a lovely use of time.
+And if (because I can not know what the future holds) my academic life fails to pan out–Boston isn’t a bad place to flame out.

 Action items